Tips for Advising

 You should keep accurate records on the content of your meetings with your advisees.
 You may do this on a piece of paper in a hard copy advising folder, or you can keep these electronically on your computer (either in a database program such as FileMaker Pro or Access, or just using a word processing file for each advisee).
 A useful guide for these records is:

 - Record the date the advisee came to see you.

 - Note any holds or alerts and what your advisee's plan was (based on your meeting) to take care of these.
 If you made any changes, such as exception to APAS, signed an orange form to substitute grade change, etc.

 - Summarize key points of your meeting.

 - Have a follow-up discussion based on key points you raised with the advisee at your last meeting.
-(Example: you may have told advisee that s/he should take the MTLE right away.
-Note if s/he in fact did do this, and what the outcome was.
-If GPA was low, what steps did s/he take to correct this, and how are classes going this semester?)
+(Example: If GPA was low, what steps did s/he take to correct this, and how are classes going this semester?)